dward2/BME547/Assignments/final_project_add_on.md

 # Final Project Add On

-Develop a GUI that allows a user to see, in a single display, all of the available room numbers and the information on the patient in each room simultaneously.
-For example, if there are four rooms currently registered with the server, the display should have four sections, each of which shows information about the patient in that room.
+Develop a GUI that allows a user to see, in a single display, all of the room numbers on the server and the information on the most recent patient in each room simultaneously.
+For example, if there are four rooms registered with the server, the display should have four sections, each of which shows information about the patient in that room.